 - In One Person Company, there is a minimum number of 1 person is essential.

 5. Maximum number of members

-- Maximum 1 person is allowed in Proprietorship
+- A maximum 1 person is allowed in Proprietorship

-- Maximum 2 person is allowed in One Person Company.
+- A maximum of 2 people is allowed in One Person Company.

 Sole Proprietorship and One person company are very different from each other.
 A proprietorship is not a separate legal entity whereas one person company registration is a separate legal entity.
 Not only this but also varies in terms of existence as a proprietorship is come to end the on death or retirement of the member whereas One Person Company’s Existence is independent of directors or nominee.

 Disadvantages of One Person Company